vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 The resulting i-th scalar is given by the dot product between the i-th row of $W_{x}$ and the input.
 ### Convolutional Layer
 ![[Pasted image 20250407180238.png|170]]
-A convolutional layer whats to extract features by preserving spatial structure of data.
+A convolutional layer extracts features by preserving spatial structure of data.
 ![[Pasted image 20250407174333.png|600]]
 The 3x5x5 filter is convolved over the input image and the scalars calculated will compose the activation map associated to the filter.
 The stack of activation maps is the output volume.